nus-cs2103-AY2122S1/tp/docs/index.md

 ![Ui](images/Ui.png)

-* Track2Gather is an app that will manage up to a few thousand contacts, providing basic features for contact tracing personnel to organise and search through them via:
+* Track2Gather is an app that provides basic features for contact tracing personnel to track the following details for up to a few thousand persons:
     * personal information (limited to English names and Singaporean contact numbers and addresses)
-    * case contacts
+    * case number
-    * quarantine period
+    * Stay-Home-Notice period
+    * next-of-kin information

-* If you are interested in using Track2Gather, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
+* If you are interested in using Track2Gather, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.md#quick-start).
-* If you are interested about developing Track2Gather, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.
+* If you are interested about developing Track2Gather, the [**Developer Guide**](DeveloperGuide.md) is a good place to start.

 **Acknowledgements**